aiven/devportal/docs/products/kafka/howto/manage-quotas.rst

 To add quota to your Aiven for Apache Kafka service, follow these steps:

 1. Log in to Aiven Console and select the Aiven for Apache Kafka service you want to manage.
-2. Select the Quotas tab and click Add quota.
+2. Select the Quotas tab and click **Add quota**.
-3. Enter the Client ID or User for which you want to set the quota.
+3. Enter the **Client ID** or **User** for which you want to set the quota.
+The *Client ID* represents a unique identifier assigned to a Kafka client, while the *User* refers to the user or user group associated with the client.
 4. Choose one of the following quota types and enter the desired value for the selected quota type:

    * **Consumer throttle** (quota limit in bytes per second): Specify the maximum data transfer rate allowed for the consumer.